Child labour in Bangladesh: Demographics

 The demographics of the population in Bangladesh can also be a predictor of child labour incidence rates.
 Children in rural areas are more likely to work than children in urban areas.
 This may be due to the agricultural history of Bangladesh and the tradition of children working alongside adults in the fields.
 However, in both rural and urban settings, boys are more likely to work than girls, with the majority of child workers falling in the age range of 12–14.

 Family dynamics also contributed to child labour incidence rates.
 Children in households with a large proportion of adults in the family are less likely to work.
 Children in households where all adults are working are more likely to work.
 Children in households where there is a larger portion of paid adult workers are even more likely to work.
-These findings by Salmon (2005) indicate that children act as a source of income generation because households that maximise all human capital tend to be households that have incidences of child labour.
+These findings by Salmon (2005) indicate that children are most likely to labour in households that have little potential to generate income and are already earning as much as they can.